nikhilwadibhasme/electron-edge-printer/README.md

-> Module for implementing printer functionality for windows using electron-edge
+> Node Module for implementing printer functionality using electron-edge

+### Features:

+* compatible with electron : "1.4.13";
+* compatible with electron-edge : "^6.5.3",
+* compatible with node v6.10.0
+* `getPrinters()` to enumerate all installed printers;
+* `getDefaultPrinter` to get Default Printer assigned to machine;
+* `printFile(FileName,printerName)` Print the specified file to the provided Printer
+* `getSupportedPageSizesforPrinter(printerName)` to get Supported Page Sizes for provided Printer
+* `getSupportedPageOrientationsforPrinter(printerName)` to get Supported Orientations for provided Printer
+* `getAvailableTraysforPrinter(printerName)` to get Available Trays for provided Printer
+* `setPageSizeforPrinter(printerName,pageSizeName)` to Set given Page Size for provided Printer
+* `setPageOrientationforPrinter(printerName,pageOrientation)` to Set given page Orientation for provided Printer

 ## Install

 ```
 $ npm install electron-edge-printer
 ```
-## Example Setup
+## Setup

 ```
 Inside Client.js